bergmania/Bergmania.OpenStreetMap/Readme.md

 **Password**: 1234567890

 ## Versioning and push to nuget
-Currently no pipeline, just use `dotnet pack` and push manually
+Currently no pipeline, just use `dotnet pack -c Release` and push manually